Katawwr/Custom-LLM-Stress-Test/README.md

-# SecureDesign AI Portfolio Project
-## Complete LLM Red Team & Optimization System
+# LLM Red Team & Optimization System

-**Portfolio Showcase:** End-to-end AI security assessment and improvement pipeline for enterprise deployment
+End-to-end AI security assessment and improvement pipeline for enterprise deployment.
+All example company data (PixelCraft Design Studio) is fictional and created for demonstration purposes only.

 ---